ysndr/MSc-Thesis/chapter/evaluation.md

 User responses regarding general experience, fulfillment of expectations and general satisfaction.
 :::

-The above figures show the turnout of three items from the survey for each of the relevant features.
+[Figures @fig:results-comp-experience;-@fig:results-comp-satisfaction,;-@fig:results-comp-expectations] show the turnout of three items from the survey for each of the relevant features.
-Neither of them shows clear trends with positive and negative results distributed almost evenly between positive and negative sentiment.
+Neither of them exhibits clear trends with positive and negative results distributed almost evenly between positive and negative sentiment.

 The first graph ([@fig:results-comp-experience]) represents the participants' general experience with the relevant features.